Zhiji022/ai-policy-read/README.md

 | advanced     | base      | 0.7227           | 0.9565               | 0.7870             | 0.8539                |
 | default      | finetuned | 0.9316           | 0.9501               | 0.8972             | 0.9273                |
 | advanced     | fintuned  | 0.8106           | 0.9589               | 0.8565             | 0.9106                |

+When base model is used, advanced chunking boosted all metrics except the faithfulness.
+When the default chunking method is used, finetuning the model significantly helped with all metrics.
+However, it is surprising that the combination of default chunking and finetuned model combination beats the advanced chunking and finetuned model combination.
+While there is not enough information to make a conclusion, it is obvious that a tiny finetuned model easily out performs a base foundation model.

+#### Managing expection
+- What is the story that you will give to the CEO to tell the whole company at the launch next month?
+To start, I will present some questions and answers from the app such as:
+Q: What are some examples of known issues that should be reported in GAI systems?
+A: Harmful Bias and Homogenization; Dangerous, Violent, or Hateful Content; Obscene, Degrading, and/or Abusive Content; Confabulation; Information Security Incidents; Inappropriate or Harmful Content Generation; Errors and Near-Misses
+Then, I will invite the CEO and other leaders to ask their questions and concerns and use the bot to get answers and contexts

+- There appears to be important information not included in our build, for instance, the 270-day update on the 2023 executive order on Safe, Secure, and Trustworthy AI.
+How might you incorporate relevant white-house briefing information into future versions?
+Users will be prompted to provide additional information in the form of URL or uploading a pdf file.
+The app will process the those information in the back and add them to the context.